-Join us on a trip to ski two of the snowiest regions in Hokkaido.
-Starting on the coast in Niseko, you will spend four days skiing the area’s side-country terrain.
-You will then travel to
+Join us on an 11 day trip to ski the snowiest regions in Hokkaido.
+Starting in Niseko, you will spend four days skiing the area’s side-country terrain, before transferring to Hokkaido's west

 Each day you will ski Hokkaido’s famous powder and finish by bathing in thermal hot-springs.
 In the evenings treat yourself to gastronomic local Japanese cuisine.

-Niseko is in the west of Hokkaido and the area is renowned for huge accumulations of snow and for exceptional tree skiing.
-The west coast resorts are the first to receive snow from the Sea of Japan.
-Low humidity levels produce some of the lightest consistency powder in the world.
+Niseko and the west of Hokkaido is renowned for huge accumulations of snow and for exceptional tree skiing.
+The resorts of Central Hokkaido produce some of the lightest consistency powder in the world due low humidity levels.

 Terrain and Snow

-Side-country areas will be accessed initially from lifts and then skinning to out of bounds terrain.
+Side-country areas will be accessed from the lifts.
+There may be some short skinning in to the out of bounds terrain.

 Please contact us with your preferred dates and accommodation preference.
 We also organize airport transfers, ski and equipment rentals as part of the package.